ovidiuparvu/ovidiuparvu/README.md

 - 👋 Hi, I’m @ovidiuparvu
 - 👀 I’m interested in solving problems using technology
-- 🌱 I’m currently learning C# and ansible
+- 🌱 I’m currently learning C#, ansible and Python.
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me: GitHub issues
+- 📫 How to reach me: https://ovidiuparvu.me/about.

 <!---
 ovidiuparvu/ovidiuparvu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.